-- 1. The Senatus Academicus may admit as candidates for the Degree persons who have been admitted as research students of the University and who have been recommended to register as PhD students by the Dean of Faculty.
-In exceptional circumstances the Senatus Academicus may admit as a candidate for the degree a student who can satisfy the Dean of Faculty that (s)he already has adequate qualifications and for whom a supervisor can be appointed. - 1.
+- 1. The Senatus Academicus may admit as candidates for the degree persons who have been admitted as research students of the University and who have been recommended to register as PhD students by the Assistant Vice-Principal (Provost).
+In exceptional circumstances the Senatus Academicus may admit as a candidate for the degree a student who can satisfy the Assistant Vice-Principal (Provost) that (s)he already has adequate qualifications and for whom a supervisor can be appointed. - 2.
 A PhD student shall matriculate and pay the appropriate fee each year.

 III.
-Full-time and Part-time Study
+Full-time and part-time study

-- 1. Candidates in full-time employment may not register as full-time students except with the written permission of their employer.
-Members of staff of the University may be permitted to register full-time if: - A. where they are funded from external sources, these bodies have given their permission; - A. the work on which they are engaged as full-time employees of the University is of sufficient scope and originality as to be appropriate for study as part of a higher degree; - B. the level and character of supervision offered to the member of staff is in no way incompatible with that normally associated with study for a higher degree. - 1.
+- Candidates in full-time employment may not register as full-time students except with the written permission of their employer.
+Members of staff of the University may be permitted to register full-time if: - A. where they are funded from external sources, these bodies have given their permission; - B. the work on which they are engaged as full-time employees of the University is of sufficient scope and originality as to be appropriate for study as part of a higher degree; - C. the level and character of supervision offered to the member of staff is in no way incompatible with that normally associated with study for a higher degree. - 2.
 Where full-time registration by a member of staff is approved the appropriate full-time fee will be payable.
 Notwithstanding, members of staff in either full-time or part-time employment may choose to study part-time.
-Other applicants, who are not members of staff, may study part-time if they can satisfy the Senatus Academicus that inadequate time is available for full-time study. - 2.
-An applicant for admission as a part-time candidate for the degree must either: - A. be a graduate of the University; or - B. be normally resident within St Andrews or its immediate vicinity.
+Other applicants, who are not members of staff, may study parttime if they can satisfy the Senatus Academicus that inadequate time is available for full-time study.

+- 3. An applicant for admission as a part-time candidate for the degree must either: - A. be a graduate of the University; or - B. be normally resident within St Andrews or its immediate vicinity.

 IV.
-Duration and Place of Study
+Duration and place of study

-- 1. Every candidate for the Degree shall pursue a course of special study in the University of St Andrews during a period of three years or its equivalent for part-time students. - 1.
-The Senatus Academicus shall have the power to permit candidates on the recommendation of the Dean of Faculty to pursue elsewhere their special study during the whole or part of the period, provided that the Senatus is satisfied that the necessary facilities exist for the pursuit of the special study and that it is being done under adequate supervision. - 2.
-Work done during any academic year may be reckoned as having been pursued over twelve months for a full-time student and over six months for a part-time student, unless otherwise agreed by the Dean of Faculty on the recommendation of the supervisor. - 3.
-Work done during a summer vacation may be reckoned as having been carried out during three months (six weeks for part-time students) provided that the supervisor certifies it as being equivalent to three months of full-time study (or six weeks of full-time study for part-time students). - 4.
+- 1. Every candidate for the Degree shall pursue a course of special study in the University during a period of three years or its equivalent for part-time students. - 2.
+The Senatus Academicus shall have the power to permit candidates on the recommendation of the Assistant Vice-Principal (Provost) to pursue elsewhere their special study during the whole or part of the period, provided that the Senatus is satisfied that the necessary facilities exist for the pursuit of the special study and that it is being done under adequate supervision. - 3.
+Work done during any academic year may be reckoned as having been pursued over twelve months for a full-time student and over six months for a part-time student, unless otherwise agreed by the Assistant Vice-Principal (Provost) on the recommendation of the supervisor. - 4.
+Work done during a summer vacation may be reckoned as having been carried out during three months (six weeks for part-time students) provided that the supervisor certifies it as being equivalent to three months of full-time study (or six weeks of full-time study for part-time students). - 5.
 The submitted work shall be normally presented after three years and after no more than four years of study as a matriculated student or the equivalent for part-time students.
 Exceptionally the submitted work may be presented after two years of study as a matriculated student, or the equivalent for part-time students.

-V. Nature of Study
+V. Nature of study